skarumbairam/LearningCasts/JAVASCRIPT.md

 ### The Core Web Vitals are:

+Core Web Vitals are a set of metrics that measure how well a website performs.
+These metrics are used by Google to rank websites in search results.

 - Gives a better user experience
 - Best SEO ranking
 - Standardize performance matrices